jeanc18rlos/dental-vip-cms/src/pages/en/specialties/oral-surgery.md

         any surgical act is truly small.
 Although all Oral Surgery procedures are essentially invasive, the reality is that the postoperative period is perfectly controllable.
-The application of an effective anesthetic technique, of a controlled surgical act and the adoption of an adequate postoperative protocol, will minimize the risk and the possibility of pain, infection and inflammation of the affected area.</p>\n"
+The application of an effective anesthetic technique, of a controlled surgical act and the adoption of an adequate postoperative protocol; will minimize the risk and the possibility of pain, infection and inflammation of the affected area.</p>\n"
     - question: Is it necessary to undergo to blood tests before an intervention?